RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 ---
-title: "Recording a camera overlay on Android with CameraView: \nan interactive example."
+title: "Recording a camera overlay on Android with CameraView: an interactive example."
 date: 2019-09-14T21:42:56+02:00
 draft: true
 ---

 On Android, recording an overlay on top of the camera has been, until recently, an exceedingly difficult task.
-Android camera library [CameraView](https://github.com/natario1/CameraView) by [@natario1](https://github.com/natario1) new version 2 introduced a simple way to record or take pictures with an overlay/watermark on top of the camera.
+[CameraView](https://github.com/natario1/CameraView) by [@natario1](https://github.com/natario1) is a great an Android camera library, it's easy to setup yet highly configurable.
+I've contributed to help introduce, in the new version 2 of the library, the following feature: a simple way to record or take pictures with an overlay/watermark on top of the camera.
+I want to show you how to work with this new feature.

-I want to explain a little bit what's going on in the following demo.
-It is a demo I built that showcases how powerful this new CameraView feature is.

-Here's a sneak peak:
+Here's a sneak peak of what we'll build:

 <p>
 <img src="https://raw.githubusercontent.com/RAN3000/CameraView-overlay-demos/master/media/ciao_screenshot.png" alt="Screenshot of the app UI with 'Ciao' written on top of the camera preview." width="250" vspace="20" hspace="5">
 <img src="https://github.com/RAN3000/CameraView-overlay-demos/raw/master/media/ciao.gif" alt="GIF of the video recording while drawing 'Ciao' on top of the camera preview." width="250" vspace="20" hspace="5">
 </p>

-It's basically Android Draw on top of the camera preview.
+It's basically [Android Draw](https://github.com/divyanshub024/AndroidDraw) on top of the camera preview.
+Most of the possible usages of camera overlay don't require interactivity and, as you will see, adding interactivity will not be straightforward.
+The reason I built this example is to show you what you can possibly do with the library.

 The full code is available on Github [here](https://github.com/RAN3000/CameraView-overlay-demos/tree/master/FreeDrawing) so I won't go through every line of code step by step, I want to tell you about the ideas and the thought process behind it.